Air Defense Artillery during the Vietnam War

 This website is dedicated to preserving their stories and heritage.

-For the semi-official version read this extracted 15 page article from the Air Defense Artillery Journal fall 1983.
+For the semi-official version of ADA in Vietnam read this extracted 15 page article from the Air Defense Artillery Journal fall 1983.

 Mowing the Grass-ADA in Vietnam_ADA Journal 1983 fall-C3mb